 Here are some serious reasons why China should think twice before invading Taiwan.

 2. The whole world is likely to root for Taiwan in case of an unprovoked Chinese invasion.
 The Chinese population will only see what the communist party wants them to see, but the rest of the world will see live reporting from dozens of organizations of what is happening.
 This will create a tidal wave of sympathy and support for Taiwan, way more than what Taiwan enjoys today.
 It is difficult to imagine that Europe or even Israel will continue to do business as usual with China.
-The price that China will pay in diplomatic and economic terms is incalculable.
-In any case, China's reputation will take a hit in every country of the world, from subSaharan Africa to Scandinavia, from the Middle East to Latin America.
-In order to take Taiwan, China will sacrifice its reputation among 8 billion people in 130 countries.
+A boycott of all China-made goods would spread from the USA to Europe, Japan, India, most of Latin America and most of Southeast Asia.
+The international supply chains would be redesigned to avoid sending any money to China.
+The price that China would pay in diplomatic and economic terms is incalculable.
+In any case, China's reputation would take a hit in every country of the world, from subSaharan Africa to Scandinavia, from the Middle East to Latin America.
+In order to take Taiwan, China would sacrifice its reputation among 8 billion people in 130 countries.
 (China could invent a military incident to claim that it was provoked by Taiwan, an old trick used by the USA to invade Vietnam, but these days these tricks are much harder to "sell").

 3. A Chinese invasion of Taiwan is likely to cause the full-speed rearmament of Japan.
 So far Japanesse public opinion has been steadfastedly opposed to military spending.
 Japan's constitution only allows Japan to "defend" itself.
 But an invasion of Taiwan could tilt public opinion towards more than just "defense".
 Japan, the most nuclear country in the world, can obviously develop a nuclear weapon whenever it wants.
 China would take Taiwan but would pay the price of a fully armed Japanese military power replacing the peaceful Taiwan.

 4. In case of an invasion, nothing will keep Taiwan from going nuclear.
 So far the USA has pressured Taiwan not to develop nuclear weapons but Taiwan clearly has the know-how.
 A nuclear program existed in the 1960s to counter Mao's.
 It was the USA that pressured Taiwan to stop that program, in return for US protection.
 (Taiwan may or may not have abandoned that top-secret nuclear program).
 If the USA fails to protect Taiwan, it's hard to see what will stop Taiwan from going nuclear.
+China itself worries that Taiwan will go nuclear.
+See this article in China's newspaper Global Times.
 A nuclear Taiwan would be for China a North Korea on steroid: not only Taiwan can use missile technology from the USA (presumably much better than North Korea's when it comes to aiming and hitting the target), but the distance between Taiwan and, say, Shanghai is much shorter than the distance between North Korea and Alaska.

 5. Neighbors may be tempted to take advantage of China's involvement in Taiwan to launch their own military offensives.
 The obvious one is India, that could try to regain territory lost to Mao's China in 1962, or even try a full-scale liberation of Tibet, annexed by China in 1950 when India had just become independent and was recovering from a bloody war with Pakistan; and an Indian invasion could stir the Tibetans to rise up, so that China would find itself fighting three wars at once: the guerrilla warfare of Taiwan, the guerrilla warfare (and possibly domestic terrorism) of Tibet and the Indian army.
 It is hard to imagine that the Uighurs of Xinjiang would not take advantage of the mess to rise up too and create yet another front for the Chinese army.
 The USA would probably whip up domestic Chinese unrest, notably in Tibet and Xinjiang, but also in Hong Kong, Manchuria, Inner Mongolia; wherever there might be residual hostility towards Beijing.
 Today, outside of India, no country is even remotely willing to fight a war against China even to defend its own islands; but this regional cowardice can change if China is ever perceived as weakened or distracted.
 Such a nation-wide chaos would be eerily reminiscent of the disintegration of Qing China.